Unusual Mexican foods to try next time you visit Mexico

 If you ever make it to Mexico (or when you make it), whether you’re just looking for some beach time or you plan to wander through colonial towns, you’ll find yourself in a country with a gastronomic scene so diverse it was declared Intangible Cultural Heritage by the UNESCO back in 2010.

-Besides all the Mexican essentials like tacos, pozole, quesadillas, huevos rancheros and tamales (which are mandatory), there are other lesser known exquisite treats you must try.
+Besides all the Mexican essentials like tacos, pozole, quesadillas, huevos rancheros and tamales (which are mandatory), there are other unusual, lesser known exquisite treats you must try.

 Torta de chilaquiles